Caring for Historic Cemetery and Graveyard Monuments

 - Date of inspection

 The condition survey will also help inform the cemetery’s health and safety risk assessment (see next section).

 ChurchCare published guidelines about minimum requirements for conservation reports for faculty ad grant applications for churches and other church property.

 Historic memorials and monuments may not be perfectly upright or appear unstable but this doesn’t necessarily mean they are unsafe or at risk.

 However, your safety and the safety of others are paramount.
 Any concerns should be reported to the cemetery or graveyard manager so they can take immediate action to cordon off the monument and seek specialist advice.
 Ideally any safety measures such as dismantling unstable monuments or fencing should be followed by plans to repair and reinstate them.

 Some testing techniques also undermined or damaged headstones and monuments, adding to the problems.
-In many cemeteries large areas were cordoned off with unsightly tape and fencing where memorials were deemed unsafe, with few or no plans to resolve the problems.
+In many cemeteries large areas were cordoned off with unsightly tape and fencing where memorials were deemed unsafe.

 Local authorities now carry out regular inspections of their cemeteries.
 Usually these surveys are carried out every five years.
 It is now generally accepted that laying down memorials is inappropriate and councils will look at alternatives but laying down may be necessary if a memorial is unsafe.